frsong/tf-examples/README.md

 # TensorFlow examples

-It seemed to me while learning TensorFlow that much of the code found online is more complicated than necessary, in particular obscuring the shared structure of many deep learning models.
+It seemed to me while learning TensorFlow that some of the tutorials online provide code that is more complicated and difficult to read than necessary , in particular obscuring the shared structure of many deep learning models.
 I've tried to make the code as easy to read as possible, and to use "advanced" features only in a few places as seemed appropriate.

 # Requirements